-$$P{X}(x{2}, y{2}) = \frac{d[(F - S(c - n)] + b(Sc - F)]}{n}$$ [25b]
+$$P_X(x_2, y_2) = \frac{d[(F - S(c - n)] + b(Sc - F)]}{n}$$ [25b]

-In order to implement the compromise solution as a synallagmatic contract, it must be preferred by both agents: the Destination manager gives the permission to build second homes and the Firm agrees to reinvest de-taxed profits.
+In order to implement the compromise solution as a synallagmatic contract, it must be preferred by both agents: Destination manager gives the permission to build second homes and Firm agrees to reinvest de-taxed profits.
 Therefore, it is necessary to verify if this solution dominates, or at least is indifferent to, the other solutions in terms of preferences.
-This is true when specific conditions are verified (see Appendix A and B).
-Under these conditions, the Destination manager proposes a contract to the Firm, and the Firm accepts the compromise solution proposed by the Destination manager, because both strictly prefer the de-taxation policy to taxation.
+This is true when conditions [26] and [27] are verified (see Appendix A and B).
+Under these conditions, Destination manager proposes the contract to Firm, and Firm accepts the compromise solution proposed by Destination manager, because both strictly prefer the de-taxation policy to taxation.

-24 See Appendix for a check of the sufficient conditions for the existence of a solution.
+19 See Appendix for a check of the sufficient conditions for the existence of a solution.

 In summary, with our model we prove that the policy maker needs to set a minimum tax (but not a maximum one) in order to implement an "authoritative policy" (taxation policy).
 On the contrary, a "contractual policy" (de-taxation policy) is preferred by both agents only if there is also a maximum limit for the tax.
-Obviously, this policy can be implemented only if specific conditions are met (see Appendix B).
+Obviously, this policy can be implemented only if conditions [26] and [27] are verified.